TheNullPixel/TheNullPixel/README.md

 - :trophy: Former esports player with an interest in improving the life of players and coaches
 - :seedling: Currently learning how to create professional designs in Figma
 - :dart: Active goal is to have a deployed website to showcase my portfolio
-- :mailbox: Contact me via any of my social links below
+- :mailbox: Contact me via any of my social links below or email me: nullpixeldev@proton.me

 **socials**